dquat/dquat/README.md

 ### About me ig
 - **🔭 I’m currently working on**: my supa cool, bare-bones, and non-working / buggy unnamed-language! + I am contributing to making an OS! (cblos)
 - **🌱 I’m currently learning:** pretty sure it's mastering Rust, but maybe I forgor.
-- **👯 I’m looking to collaborate on:** same as below I?
+- **👯 I’m looking to collaborate on:** same as below?
 Yes.
 No. Wait.
 Yes.
 Yes but No. No, Maybe.
 Yes, Maybe.
 - **🤔 I’m looking for help with:** if you wanna help with my code, cool, if you wanna look cool.
 You decide.
 Buuuuut I really want your help to come up with a meaningful & catchy name for my new language (that probably won't be too amazing).
 - **💬 Ask me about:** nothing would be preferable.
 But anything can be asked.
 Some things can be answerd.
 Any other things can be discarded.
 - **📫 How to reach me:** umm... you can use user.some1@outlook.com (though I rarely look).